f5devcentral/f5-agility_GCP_Terraform_ATC/foundations/README.md

 Verify the project quota levels in the console --> IAM & Admin --> Quotas

-Lab administrators should use a Terraform cloud workspace attached to the remote github repository so that this can be a shared responsibility with one singular TF state/lock file.
-This also makes the ramp up and ramp down for the event a lot easier.

 For students who show up without google accounts already established before the course, identify them and place them in a breakout room with a lab assistant to add them to the listOfNames variable while the MC and presenter do their tasks.
-Students should check that they can get to https://console.cloud.google.com/iam-admin/quotas/qirs?project=f5-gcs-4261-sales-agility2022 **Update for the project ID in use**
+Students should check that they can get to [Google cloud console](https://console.cloud.google.com/iam-admin/quotas/qirs?project=f5-gcs-4261-sales-agility2022)
+**Update the link for the project ID in use**

 Within the TF Cloud workspace, make sure that in the settings it is configured to use the foundations directory as the Working Directory.

-For information on how to use TF Cloud with Google and how to get your credentials into TF CLoud as a variable, start here - https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started
+For information on how to use TF Cloud with Google and how to get your credentials into TF CLoud as a variable, [start here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started)

-Terraform cloud variables needed:
+## Terraform Cloud Variables

+Within the shared workspace, create the following variables:

-listOfNames HCL ["bf*****@gmail.com","jt*****@gmail.com","ph*****@gmail.com"]
+- listOfNames HCL ["bf*****@gmail.com","jt*****@gmail.com","ph*****@gmail.com"]

-project_id STRING
+- project_id STRING

-admin_source_cidrs HCL ["0.0.0.0/0"]

-region STRING us-east1

-numberOfStudents
+- numberOfStudents

-GOOGLE_CREDENTIALS Sensitive - write only
+- GOOGLE_CREDENTIALS Sensitive - write only